Indusface Introduces AppTrana AI Shield to Help Organizations Safely Scale GenAI Across the Business

 New AI firewall, delivered as a fully managed service, protects chatbots, copilots, and other LLM-powered apps from misuse and data exposure, so security and compliance teams can support GenAI adoption without slowing down the business.

-DALLAS, Dec.
-4, 2025 /PRNewswire/ -- Indusface, a global web and API security provider, today launched AppTrana AI Shield, an AI firewall designed to protect AI and GenAI applications such as customer chatbots and internal copilots from sensitive data leakage, fraud, misuse of AI-generated responses, and other emerging cyber threats.
-It helps organizations adopt GenAI without compromising security, compliance, or brand reputation.
+BENGALURU, India, Dec.
+4, 2025 /PRNewswire/ -- Indusface, a global web and API security provider, today launched AppTrana AI Shield at DSCI AISS 2025.
+The new AI firewall is designed to protect AI and GenAI applications, including customer-facing chatbots and internal copilots, from sensitive data leakage, fraud, misuse of AI-generated responses, and other emerging cyber threats.
+It enables organisations to adopt GenAI without compromising on security, compliance, or brand reputation.

 As organizations embed LLMs into customer support, analytics, employee copilots, and knowledge search, they expose a new attack surface that traditional WAFs, and API gateways do not fully address.